 Future Generations is conscious of the balancing act that many students face as they engage in studies, research, work, family commitments, and pressing current events.
 There are occasions when students may need to withdraw from the program.
-Students must explain these circumstances in writing to the Dean's Council (DeansCouncil@Future.Edu) and request permission to withdraw.
+Students must explain these circumstances in writing to the Dean's Council by way of the Registrar (registrar@future.edu) and request permission to withdraw.
 The Dean's Council will also instruct when and how a student may re-enroll.
 The Registrar is responsible for tracking a student's completion of coursework.
 When a student re-enrolls, he/she is not guaranteed the same level of Financial Aid as before.
-The Financial Aid Committee reevaluates assistance in light of student needs and current resources.
+The Financial Aid Committee reevaluates assistance considering student needs and current resources.

-Pass / Fail Courses
+Pass/Fail Courses

-At the beginning of each semester, a student may choose Pass/ Fail evaluation for one course.
+At the beginning of each semester, a student may choose Pass/Fail evaluation for one course.
 A grade of Pass will not affect a student's grade point average.
 A maximum of 12 credits in total can be Pass/Fail over the course of the MA program.
+The student should notify both the instructor and the registrar in writing of their intention to take a course on a Pass/Fail basis no later than the beginning of the ninth week of the semester